martin-fabbri/graphql-auth/frontend/README.md

 >
 > On initial page load, while on the server and inside `getInitialProps`, we invoke the Apollo method, [`getDataFromTree`](https://www.apollographql.com/docs/react/features/server-side-rendering.html#getDataFromTree).
 This method returns a promise; at the point in which the promise resolves, our Apollo Client store is completely initialized.
 >
-> This example relies on [graph.cool](https://www.graph.cool) for its GraphQL backend.
->
-> _Note: If you're interested in integrating the client with your existing Redux store check out the [`with-apollo-and-redux`](https://github.com/zeit/next.js/tree/master/examples/with-apollo-and-redux) example._

-[graph.cool](https://www.graph.cool) can be setup with many different [authentication providers](https://www.graph.cool/docs/reference/integrations/overview-seimeish6e/#authentication-providers), the most basic of which is [email-password authentication](https://www.graph.cool/docs/reference/simple-api/user-authentication-eixu9osueb/#email-and-password).
-Once email-password authentication is enabled for your graph.cool project, you are provided with 2 useful mutations: `createUser` and `signinUser`.

 On loading each route, we perform a `user` query to see if the current visitor is logged in (based on a cookie, more on that in a moment).
 Depending on the query result, and the route, the user may be [redirected](https://github.com/zeit/next.js/blob/master/examples/with-apollo-auth/lib/redirect.js) to a different page.